Skip to content

 Next, we start to add colours from our brand palette.
 We were using a monochromatic colour way with shades of one colour, but you can apply whatever colours you like in line with your accessibility guidelines.
 An interesting thing happens here because the first colour we entered for Navigation Bar Fill Colour also becomes the colour for the Title Text Colour, Link and Button Text Colour, and the Legacy Accent Colour.
 We then added our colours using our cloned style as a guide for the tone of colour we should be using.
 We changed 12 colours in total whilst retaining the greys at the bottom.

-Design tip: If your Navigation Bar Fill Colour is a dark primary background colour then the Navigation Bar Shelf Fill Colour will need to be white as these effects the text colour.
+Design tip: If your Navigation Bar Fill Colour is a dark primary background colour then the Navigation Bar Shelf Fill Colour will need to be white as these effect the text colour.
 Obviously if the colour is lighter then you may need to use a darker Navigation Bar Shelf Fill Colour and always check for accessibility from a tonal aspect.

 Image showing a Preview of your theme page with the brand icon in the header